How to Use the Inspection Report

-You know that there is value in a home inspection.
-But what is the inspection report’s influence on the offer and how best should it be applied?
-This post provides answers to these important questions.
+Abstract: What is the inspection report’s influence on the offer and how best should it be applied?

 First and foremost, every buyer should review the disclosure statement for completeness.
 Many of the questions target latent defects.
 A latent defect is a fault that would not readily be revealed by a reasonable inspection.
 The seller is in the best position to have the answers.
 Seller’s agents have a responsibility to ensure that the disclosure statement it is answered in full.
 When answers to important questions are left blank or replied to with ‘don’t know’, then buyers should request that the missing information be provided.